 There are many counseling specializations that a student may choose to enter as a career path.
 One of the more popular and in-demand specializations is marriage and family therapy (MFT).
 Marriage and family therapy focuses primarily on relationships and the common issues that might arise between couples, family members, children and parents, in-laws, or siblings.
 If you’re looking to work on a clinical level, there’s only one way to do so in this field — enroll in an MFT degree program.

-2025 Best Online MFT Programs in Oregon
+2026 Best MFT Programs in Oregon

 #1